mauritssilvis/challenges/java/basic_maven_project_intellij/README.md

 ##### 1.2.1.1 Code styles

-First, to make cross-platform coding easier, Unix line endings are selected in the file [Project.xml](.idea/codeStyles/Project.xml).
+First, to make cross-platform coding easier, Unix-style line endings are selected in the file [Project.xml](.idea/codeStyles/Project.xml).
 In addition, rulers are shown at 80 characters.

 ```xml